carpentries-incubator/SDC-BIDS-sMRI/episodes/03-Image_Preproc_Part2.md

 >
 > > ## Solution
 > > Downsampling reduces the number of total voxels in the image.
 Consequently the voxel-spacing is increased as more anatomical space is "sampled" by any given voxel.
-> > Note that the new intensity values of the resampled voxels are determined by type of interpolation used.
+> > Note that the new intensity values of the resampled voxels are determined based on the type of interpolation used.
 > >
 > {: .solution}
 {: .challenge}